jfrog/jfrog-docker-desktop-extension/README.md

 Follow these directions to proceed, based on your use case:

 - If you already have a JFrog environment which includes Xray, all you need to do is set the connection details through the UI.
-- If you don't have a JFrog environment, JFrog supports setting up an environment with a free trial.
-The extension will then connect to this environment automatically.
-Please note, if no payment method is added, that this new JFrog environment will not be available after the trial period ends.
+-  If you don't have a JFrog environment, you can try it out with JFrog's free trial.

 ##